 Subject to user consent, operator policy and regulatory requirements, the 5G system shall be able to expose information (e.g. candidate UEs) to an authorized 3rd party to assist the 3rd party to determine member(s) of a group of UEs (e.g. UEs of a FL group).

 6.1.6 Potential New Requirements needed to support the use case

+6.1.6.1 Potential Functionality Requirements

-[P.R.x.y-001] Subject to user consent, operator policies and regional or national regulatory requirements, the 5G system shall be able to support means to monitor a direct device connection and expose corresponding monitoring information (e.g. experienced data rate, latency) to an authorized 3rd party.
+[P.R.6.1-001] Subject to user consent, operator policies and regulatory requirements, the 5G system shall be able to support means to monitor a direct device connection and expose corresponding monitoring information (e.g. experienced data rate, latency) to an authorized 3rd party.

 NOTE: The monitoring information in [P.R.x.y-001] doesn’t include any user position-related data.

-[P.R.x.y-002] Subject to user consent and operator policies, the 5G system shall be able to provide means for an authorized third-party to authorize a group of UEs to exchanging data with each other via direct device connection.
+[P.R.6.1-002] Subject to user consent and operator policies, the 5G system shall be able to provide means for an authorized third-party to authorize a group of UEs to exchanging data with each other via direct device connection.

-[P.R.x.y-003] The 5G system shall support a mechanism for an authorized third-party to negotiate a suitable QoS of direct device connections for a group of UEs to exchange data with each other.
+[P.R.6.1-003] The 5G system shall support a mechanism for an authorized third-party to negotiate a suitable QoS of direct device connections for a group of UEs to exchange data with each other.

-[P.R.x.y-002] Subject to user consent, operator policies and regional or national regulatory requirements, the 5G system shall support means to monitor and expose to a 3rd party, characteristics of traffic intended to be relayed by a UE participating in the communication.
+[P.R.6.1-004] Subject to user consent, operator policies and regulatory requirements, the 5G system shall support means to monitor, characteristics of traffic relayed by a UE participating in the communication and expose to 3rd party.

+6.1.6.2 Potential KPI Requirements

+[P.R.x.y-005] The 5G system shall support to use direct device communication to transmit the AI/ML model of image recognition and 3D object recognition with the following KPIs.

+Table 6.1.6.2-1: KPIs for image recognition and 3D object recognition using direct device connection